Royal elections in Poland: Succession during the Jagiellonian dynasty

-In 1572, Poland's Jagiellon dynasty became extinct upon the death, without a successor, of King Sigismund II Augustus.
-During the ensuing interregnum, anxiety for the safety of the Commonwealth eventually led to agreements among the political classes that pending election of a new king, the Roman Catholic Primate of Poland would exercise supreme authority, acting as interrex (from the Latin); and that special "hooded" confederations (Polish: konfederacje kapturowe, named after the hoods traditionally worn by their members) of nobility would assume power in each the country's regions.
-Most importantly, however, the Poles decided that they would choose the next king by election, and they finally established the terms of such election at a convocation sejm (sejm konwokacyjny) in 1573.
-On the initiative of nobles from Southern Poland, supported by the future Great Crown Chancellor and hetman Jan Zamoyski, all male szlachta (nobles) who assembled for the purpose would become electors.
-Any Catholic nobleman could stand for election, but in practice, only rich and powerful members of foreign dynasties or Commonwealth magnates had a serious chance for consideration.
-With the election of the first king of the "free election" period, the elections assumed their final form, which would remain stable for the next two centuries.
-These elections would be solidified in the Henrician Articles, passed by the first elected king, Henry of Valois.
+In 1572, Poland's Jagiellon dynasty became extinct upon the death, without a successor, of Sigismund II Augustus.
+During the ensuing interregnum, anxiety for the stability of the Commonwealth led to agreements among the political classes that, pending the election of a new king, the Roman Catholic Primate of Poland would exercise supreme authority, acting as interrex; and that special "hooded" confederations (konfederacje kapturowe, named after the hoods traditionally worn by their members) of nobles would assume power in each the country's regions.
+The Poles decided that they would choose the next king by election, and they established the terms of such an election at a convocation sejm (sejm konwokacyjny) in 1573.
+On the initiative of nobles from southern Poland, supported by the future Great Crown Chancellor and hetman Jan Zamoyski, every male noble (szlachta) who assembled for the purpose would become an elector.
+Supposedly, any catholic nobleman could stand for election; but in practice only rich and powerful members of foreign dynasties or commonwealth magnates had a serious chance for consideration.
+With the election of the first king of the "free election" period, the electoral system assumed its final form, which remained stable for the next two centuries.
+This process was solidified in the Henrician Articles, passed by the first elected king, Henry of Valois.

-Particularly in the late 17th and 18th centuries, the political instability from the elections led numerous political writers to suggest major changes to the system: most notably, to restrict the elections to Polish candidates only (that became known as the "election of a Piast"), as many kings were from foreign nations, meaning the Polish election became a multi-national struggle.
-The elections also often saw the Polish nobility attempt to elect a weak and controllable monarch, and there were large amounts of corruption, particularly related to bribes.
-None of the projects at reforming the Polish election came into force, however.
-The Constitution of 3 May 1791 eliminated the practice of electing individuals to the monarchy.
+Particularly in the late 17th and 18th centuries, the political instability from the elections led numerous political writers to suggest major changes to the system: most notably, to restrict the elections to Polish candidates only (that became known as the "election of a Piast").
+Many kings were from foreign nations, meaning the Polish election became a multi-national struggle.
+The elections often saw the Polish nobility attempt to elect a weak and controllable monarch, and there were large amounts of corruption, particularly related to bribes.
+None of the projects at reforming the electoral method came into force, however.
+The Constitution of 3 May 1791 eliminated the practice of electing individuals to the monarchy, but it was revoked in 1793.